Feature: #107697 - Unified file creation in Element Browser

 The file creation functionality in the TYPO3 backend has been significantly improved and unified to provide a consistent user experience.
 Previously, creating new files required navigating to a separate page, which resulted in context loss and an inconsistent interface compared to folder creation.

-The file creation functionality has been migrated to the Element Browser pattern, similar to how folder creation works.
-This brings numerous benefits and improvements to the file management workflow.
+File creation is now fully integrated into the Element Browser pattern, similar to how folder creation works.
+This change brings a consistent, modern, and more intuitive workflow to file management.

 Key improvements